markcam1/Hangman-Game/README.md

 ## Setup
 ### Prerequisites
 ```
-A basic understanding of HTML and CSS is needed.
+*	A basic understanding of HTML and CSS is needed.
-Bootstrap CSS is used, but not necessary.
+*	Bootstrap CSS is used, but not necessary.
-This is for those with some JavaScript experience.
+*	This is a simple example suited for JavaScript beginners.
 ```
 ### Installing
 ```